lwjohnst86/nefa-code/doc/submission/reviewer-response-2.md

 subject-specific knowledge of whether adjustment is appropriate to determine the independent effect of the variable of interest."*

-    {{I'm not entirely clear how to address this.
-Since WC hypothetically could lead to higher NEFA as well as lower IS (in particular), and since we are testing whether higher NEFA lowers IS, how can we not adjust for it?
-It's a classic confounder.
-I'll take a stab at answering it though.}} There may be some potential over-adjustment in our models.
+    Given that the underlying physiology of NEFA's role in diabetes pathogenesis has not been fully elucidated, it is possible that there may be some over-adjustment in our models.
 However, we have taken extensive steps to understand the biological and causal pathways underlying our associations and to empirically determine which covariates to include in the model.

-    In the case of WC, we feel there is substantial grounds for adjusting for it when studying NEFA on metabolic capacity: 1) biologically NEFA comes from adipose tissue; 2) intra-abdominal fat tissue is more metabolically active;
+    In the case of WC, we feel there is substantial evidence to support adjusting for this variable
-    3) adipose tissue is an active endocrine organ that contributes to insulin sensitivity and metabolism in general; and 4) WC is a direct measure of abdominal (and indirectly intra-abdominal) fat mass.
+    when studying NEFA's role in metabolic capacity: 1) biologically NEFA comes from adipose tissue; 2) intra-abdominal fat tissue is more metabolically active; 3) adipose tissue is an active endocrine organ that contributes to insulin sensitivity and metabolism in general; and 4) WC is a direct measure of abdominal (and indirectly intra-abdominal) fat mass.
 It is for these reasons that adjusting for WC is, we believe, strongly warranted.

-    Having said that, because of comments from previous reviewers about this very issue, we included an analyses to address this issue.
-We ran models adjusted for all covariates except for WC and reported on the results in the ESM material.
-We had also included a discussion about this issue in conclusions, which we hope will inform the interested reader about this particular issue and allow them to draw their own interpretations of the results based on this raised issue.
+    Having said that, because of comments from previous reviewers about this very issue, we included an analyses to address this concern.
+We ran models adjusted for all covariates *except for WC* and reported on the results in the ESM material.
+We had also included a discussion about this issue in the Conclusions of the original manuscript, which we hope will inform the interested reader about this particular issue and allow them to draw their own interpretations of the results.

 - *"Which brings me to the DAGs.
 "Directed acyclic graphs" just means a collection of boxes representing different bits of information with arrows between them